brainhack-school2020/koudyk_bhs_project/README.md

 - Glatard, T., Lewis, L. B., Ferreira da Silva, R., Adalat, R., Beck, N., Lepage, C., ... & Khalili-Mahani, N. (2015).
 Reproducibility of neuroimaging analyses across operating systems. *Frontiers in Neuroinformatics, 9*, 12.

 #### \*NCBI's Disclaimer and Copyright notice
-The National Center for Biotechnology Information (NCBI), who own the PubMed data and E-utilities that we will be using, requests that we make this [Disclaimer and Copyright notice](https://www.ncbi.nlm.nih.gov/home/about/policies/) evident to users.
+The National Center for Biotechnology Information (NCBI), who own the data and E-utilities that this package uses, requests that we make this [Disclaimer and Copyright notice](https://www.ncbi.nlm.nih.gov/home/about/policies/) evident to users.